Understanding your health

 Other Conservative Interventions:

-• Cortisone Injection: Reduction of inflammation in acute cases (maximum 3 per year)
+• Cortisone injection: To reduce inflammation in acute cases (maximum 3 per year)

 Physiotherapy remains safer and less expensive than surgery, with an almost zero complication rate.